noura-na/noura-na/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
+- 🌱 I'm currently learning more about data preprocessing.
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->